 Viscosity is also an important thing to consider when looking at the different products out there.
 The term is almost a synonym for thickness, but depends on the context where the names are used.
 Something that is highly viscous will mean that it will flow slowly and vice versa.

 This is important because low-viscous oils will have a tendency to run away from you when you apply them to the metals and will seep into different parts of the weapon.
 If you want to have greater control over where the oil goes you will want something with a higher viscosity.

-- No mechanism.
-Some products, particularly the thicker ones, might not have any application method and you will need to dip a cloth or rag into them in order to apply the product.
+- No mechanism: some products, particularly the thicker ones, might not have any application method and you will need to dip a cloth or rag into them in order to apply the product.
 This gives you a little more control over how much you use, but it could also lead to over application so be mindful as you apply.

+This may seem like an insignificant feature, but it can actually be quite important.
+When applying oil to your firearm, it is important that you evenly cover all surfaces.
 We mentioned making sure to perform this process in a well-lit area, but another way to help ensure you do this is to buy an oil that has a color that contrasts with that of your gun.

-This way you will easily be able to see the places you have missed to make sure you have done a good job.
-This may be a preference you develop over time as you learn what works best with the particular gun you use.
+This way, you will easily be able to see the places you have missed to make sure you have done a good job.
+This may be a preference, you develop over time, as you learn what works best with the particular gun you use.

 Now that we have looked at some key features of the different products available, we are going to review and compare some of the available options to help you get an idea of what is most suitable for you.

-Dimensions: 1 x 1 x 4.3 inches
+Dimensions: 1 x 1 x 4.3 in

 Color: Dark green